OpenAstronomy/openastronomy.github.io/gsoc/background.md

 ### Who is eligible to apply to GSoC?

+Until 2021, GSoC was a programme eligible exclusively to university students.
+The ultimate goal of GSoC has always been to attract and retain new open source contributors.
+Hence, as of its 2022 edition, the student status is no longer required, and one is eligible to take part in GSoC as long as they are an "open source beginner".

-OpenAstronomy is actively seeking applicants who are undergraduate or graduate students with experience developing software for astronomy in Python and other languages.
-We are especially (but not exclusively) looking for students who have or are pursuing degrees in astronomy or physics, more importantly who are interested in developing open source software.
+On the OpenAstronomy side, we actively seek self-motivated applicants with _some_ experience developing software in
+Python and other languages.
+We are especially looking for individuals who are genuinely interested in developing open source software.
 You don't need to be a Python guru or an astronomical coordinate system expert to be eligible -- projects are available that cover a range of previous experience in Python and astronomy.
-Students from any background from anywhere around the world is very welcome to apply.
+Individuals from any background from anywhere around the world are very welcome to apply.

 ### Testimonials